chef-boneyard/chef-rfc/rfc028-mailing-list-migration.md

 There have been [previous efforts dating to 2012](http://archive.lists.chef.io/sympa/arc/chef-dev/2012-06/msg00029.html) to try and migrate off Sympa, but none have succeeded thus far.

+In February, 2015, we attempted a move to Google Groups.
+This failed because we immediately exceeded the allowable number of messages for our group.
+Our group is tied to our business google apps account which should have the limit increased in April of 2015 but there's no guarantee that the system will then support our group.
+It's best not to proceed with Google Groups.

 ## Copyright